 This budget-friendly shampoo and conditioner are perfect for color-treated hair.
 Formulated with murumuru butter and rose for a scent you'll love.
 Your hair will stay protected and moisturized.
 Plant-based.

 Tends to make some hair types a bit oily.

 Contains orchid botanicals that help prevent color from fading.
 Cleanses gently without stripping, thanks to the low pH formula that's best for colored hair.
 May reduce frizz for some users.
 Smells great.
 Made by a trusted, premium hair care company.

-A few repeat customers voice concerns that the formula has changed, and it's not quite as effective as it use to be.
+A few repeat customers feel that it's not quite as effective as it used to be.
 Can weigh down fine hair.